unicode-org/cldr/docs/site/development/maven.md

 ### Configuring Maven

-It might be helpful to refer to th [GitHub documentation](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages) and the [Maven documentation](https://maven.apache.org/settings.html#Servers) for settings during this step.
+It might be helpful to refer to the [GitHub documentation](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages) and the [Maven documentation](https://maven.apache.org/settings.html#Servers) for settings during this step.

 The file you will be modifying is .m2/settings.xml (the .m2 directory is in your HOME directory, create it if it does not exist).